Fluoxetine: History

 The work which eventually led to the invention of fluoxetine began at Eli Lilly and Company in 1970 as a collaboration between Bryan Molloy and Ray Fuller.
-It was known at that time that the antihistamine diphenhydramine showed some antidepressant-like properties.
-3-Phenoxy-3-phenylpropylamine, a compound structurally similar to diphenhydramine, was taken as a starting point.
+It was known at that time that the antihistamine diphenhydramine (DPH) showed some antidepressant-like properties.
+3-Phenoxy-3-phenylpropylamine, a compound structurally similar to DPH, was taken as a starting point.
 Molloy and fellow Eli Lilly chemist Klaus Schmiegel synthesized a series of dozens of its derivatives.
 Hoping to find a derivative inhibiting only serotonin reuptake, another Eli Lilly scientist, David T. Wong, proposed to retest the series for the in vitro reuptake of serotonin, norepinephrine and dopamine, using a technique developed by neuroscientist Solomon Snyder.
 This test showed the compound later named fluoxetine to be the most potent and selective inhibitor of serotonin reuptake of the series.
 The first article about fluoxetine was published in 1974, following talks given at FASEB and ASPET.
 A year later, it was given the official chemical name fluoxetine and the Eli Lilly and Company gave it the brand name Prozac.
 In February 1977, Dista Products Company, a division of Eli Lilly & Company, filed an Investigational New Drug application to the US Food and Drug Administration (FDA) for fluoxetine.

 Fluoxetine appeared on the Belgian market in 1986.
 In the U.S., the FDA gave its final approval in December 1987, and a month later Eli Lilly began marketing Prozac; annual sales in the U.S. reached $350 million within a year.
 Worldwide sales eventually reached a peak of $2.6 billion a year.

 Lilly tried several product line extension strategies, including extended-release formulations and paying for clinical trials to test the efficacy and safety of fluoxetine in premenstrual dysphoric disorder and rebranding fluoxetine for that indication as "Sarafem" after it was approved by the FDA in 2000, following the recommendation of an advisory committee in 1999.
-The invention of using fluoxetine to treat PMDD was made by Richard Wurtman at MIT; the patent was licensed to his startup, Interneuron, which in turn sold it to Lilly.
+The discovery of using fluoxetine to treat PMDD was made by Richard Wurtman at MIT; the patent was licensed to his startup, Interneuron, which in turn sold it to Lilly.